wenet-e2e/WenetSpeech/README.md

 ## ACKNOWLEDGEMENTS

-1. WenetSpeech referred a lot of work of [GigaSpeech](https://github.com/SpeechColab/GigaSpeech), including metadata design, license design, data encryption, downloading pipeline, and so on.
+WenetSpeech refers a lot of work of [GigaSpeech](https://github.com/SpeechColab/GigaSpeech), and we thank Jiayu Du and Guoguo Chen for their suggestions on this work.
-   The authors would like to thank Jiayu Du and Guoguo Chen for their suggestions on this work.
+We thank Xi'an Future AI Innovation Center for providing hosting service for WenetSpeech.
+We also thank [MindSpore](https://www.mindspore.cn/) for the support of this work, which is a new deep learning computing framework.
-2. The authors would like to thank my college Lianhui Zhang, Yu Mao for collecting some of the YouTube data.
+Our gratitude goes to Lianhui Zhang and Yu Mao for collecting some of the YouTube data.